techmalik/techmalik/README.md

 **Right now**

 - Deputy Manager, Research and Data Analytics (Renewable Energy) at the Nigerian Electricity Regulatory Commission
-- Building **Axle**, contractor management software for remote-first teams
+- Shipping four products: **Axle**, **AssetCore**, **OpenSession**, and a shipment tracking system for a trading group
-- Open to part-time and fractional remote work in ops, automation and internal tooling, general vibe coder or as chief of staff, executive assistant, and project management.
+- Open to part-time and fractional remote work in ops, automation and internal tooling

 ## What I do